The artwork on this note card was created by 5768 WRJ Art Calendar artist Césan d’Ornellas Levine.

 What is L’Taken?

 L’Taken is a transformational 4-day weekend focused on Jewish values, tikkun olam and public policy.
 The program exposes high school students to a variety of public policy issues, guides them to explore the Jewish values surrounding these issues and teaches them the skills to be an effective social justice advocate.
 The weekend culminates with meeting on Capitol Hill.
 Your teens will have the opportunity to speak truth to power as they share their views on social justice topics with leaders on Capitol Hill.
 While exploring Washington, D.C., teens build and strengthen their congregational community and experience their own individual capacity to create change.
+Get answers to all of L'Taken's Frequently Asked Questions here.
 More information about L’Taken can be found here.

 What are the costs for a first time congregation attending L’Taken?